GRACE PROJECT PARTNERS

 The Faculty of Law of the University of Groningen (RUG) is one of the largest faculties in the Netherlands and has a strong research tradition in a number of fields including European law, information technology law, constitutional law, international law, public law, civil law and a variety of interdisciplinary fields.

-STeP, the ‘Security, Technology and e-Privacy Research Group’, is an interdisciplinary team of researchers organised within the Department of European and Economic Law.
-The team covers many areas of information policy and technology law including privacy, data protection, security science, cybercrime, self-regulation, ethics and health informatics.
+STeP, the ‘Security, Technology and e-Privacy Research Group’, is an interdisciplinary team of researchers organised within the Department of Transboundary Legal Studies.
+The team covers many areas of information policy and technology law including privacy, data protection, security science, cybercrime, self-regulation, ethics, and health informatics.
 The STeP Research Group is the largest such group in any Dutch university and has to date built up the largest portfolio of participation in SEC research projects out of all universities in the Netherlands.

 + Role in the project